Adventures in Machine Learning

 Importing Data Files with “importlib.resources”

-In Python 3.7, the “importlib.resources” module was introduced, which provides a way to import data files from within Python packages.
-Here is an example of how to use “importlib.resources” to import a data file:
+Python 3.7 introduces the “importlib.resources” module, which provides a way to import data files from within Python packages.
+Here’s an example of using “importlib.resources” to import a data file:

 import importlib.resources